moloch--/reasonably-secure-electron/README.md

 Next we must assume relying upon Angular/React will eventually fail, which is a pretty good bet.
 While our own code may adhere to the strict guidelines set forth, we have no assurance that the infinite depths of our `node_modules/` directory contains only safe code.

 Since a cross-site scripting vulnerability will result in the attacker's code executing in the same context as our own code, i.e. in the context of the DOM, we must impose limitations our own code.
 Electron can actually facilitate this, by default Electron applications have two or more processes: the 'main process' and one or more 'renderer' processes.
-The main process is a simple Node process like any other, using the Electron APIs this process creates the `BrowserWindow`s (the renderer processes), these processes communicate using inter-process communication (IPC):
+The main process is a simple Node process like any other, using the Electron APIs this process creates the `BrowserWindow`s (the renderer processes).
+The renderer processes communicate with the main process using [inter-process communication](https://electronjs.org/docs/api/ipc-main) (IPC) also provided by Electron:

 ```
 [ Main Process (Node) ] <--IPC--> [ Renderer Process (DOM) ]